 It’s the only tool that provides the ability to assess a crucial variable: “Does the candidate possess the mental capacity to learn quickly and digest the vast amount of information necessary to excel?”

-This key variable that had been all but impossible to measure before was no longer a mystery, thanks to PI.
+This key variable that had been all but impossible to measure before was no longer a mystery.

 The result?
 Turnover is down and performance is up.